 It’s normal to feel stressed, scared, or worried about COVID-19, especially if you smoke or have breathing problems.
-This information answers some frequently asked questions (FAQs) about how COVID-19 may affect you, your health, and your cancer care if you smoke cigarettes, cigars, or use an electronic smoking device (such as e-cigarette, vape pen, or Juul®).Back to top
+This information answers some frequently asked questions (FAQs) about how COVID-19 may affect you, your health, and your cancer care if you smoke cigarettes, cigars, or use an electronic smoking device (such as an e-cigarette, vape pen, or Juul®).Back to top

 About Smoking and Your Cancer Care